 Phosphorus (P) is an essential macro-nutrient for plants and animals and fundamental to many biological processes because it is involved in energy transfer and is the constituent of several organic molecules[1].
 As such, it is essential to modern agricultural systems where it is applied both in the form of animal and plant wastes and as inorganic mineral fertilizers.
 However, in many parts of the world, a P surplus now exists such that more P is contained within the soil than is required by plants[2, 3], leading to increased P in soil water[4] and ultimately, a proportion of this is lost to watercourses alongside any incidental losses that may occur from directly applied amendments[5].
 Even small increases of P in watercourses can have serious detrimental effects,[6] causing eutrophication and eventually important shifts in ecosystems[7, 8] and, for this reason, it is essential we understand better P chemistry, biochemistry and emissions from key sources in the landscape.

 Stable isotope ratios have been used to track elements during transfers between different pools and to understand the respective roles of abiotic and biotic processes during these transfers[9-11].
 However, P has only one stable isotope and therefore the stable isotope ratio approach is not directly applicable.
 Despite this, a stable isotope approach has been developed which may shed more light on P cycling.
 This is because in the environment, most P is bound to oxygen (O), forming anions such as orthophosphate (PO43-), hydrogen phosphate (HPO42-) and di-hydrogen phosphate (H2PO4-) which can collectively be termed ‘phosphate’ (subsequently referred to as PO4 in the manuscript).
 This new approach uses the ratio between the 18O and 16O in PO4 (δ18OPO4) to understand better P sources and transformations.
 Comprehensive reviews have been written by Davis et al[12] and Tamburini et al[13] but, in short, at typical terrestrial temperatures and pH, and in the absence of biological activity, the P-O bonds in PO4 are stable.
 Therefore, bonds are only broken through biological mediation, and in these cases PO4 exchanges O with the ambient water within which it is in solution[14-16].
 The most important of these biological processes is generally considered to be that performed by pyrophosphatase, a ubiquitious intracellular enzyme that facilitates the hydrolysis of pyrophosphate.
 The hydrolysis of pyrophosphate leads to the formation of two PO4 ions incorporating one O atom from the ambient H2O.
 This process is extremely fast and leads to a complete O exchange between H2O and PO4 over time because PO4 as well as pyrophosphate can bind at the active site of pyrophosphatase[13].
-This enzyme-catalyzed O exchange is subject to a thermodynamic isotopic fractionation, leading to a temperature-dependent equilibrium value (Eδ18OPO4) which is predictable and initially described by Longinelli and Nuti[15] but since refined by Chang and Blake[17][18]:
+This enzyme-catalyzed O exchange is subject to a thermodynamic isotopic fractionation, leading to a temperature-dependent equilibrium value (Eδ18OPO4) which is predictable and initially described by Longinelli and Nuti[15] but since refined by Chang and Blake[17] and modified by Pistocchi et al[18]:

 Eδ18OPO4= -0.18T+26.3+ δ18OH2O